kslg/pp1-closecuts/README.md

 ------

-### Unfixed Bugs
+### Unfixed Bug
  Due to time constraints the following bugs are still unfixed.
 Following Agile practises, these bugs can go into a backlog of requirements and prioritised accordingly.

-- Mobile Banner for smaller devices.
-Image not aligned correctly.
-- Desktop Banner for larger screen sizes.
-White space on each side.
+- Desktop Banner on wider screens sizes showing White space on each side of the banner.

 ------